Athletics at the 2008 Summer Olympics – Men's 400 metres hurdles: Summary

 The defending champion was "The Dictator" Félix Sánchez, but his reign ended short when he received the news of his grandmother, Lilian's death, just before his heat.
 He ran an uninspired race and was eliminated, though he returned four years later to again win the gold medal.
 The current world champion, defeating Sanchez, Kerron Clement looked like the likely favorite.
 Also in the field was 2000 Olympic champion Angelo Taylor.
 Taylor and Bershawn Jackson ran the fastest times in the semi-finals and got the outer center lanes Taylor in 6, Jackson in 7.
 The other semi was won by Clement in 4 and masters aged Danny McFarlane in 5.
 Nobody was in lane one in lane races at these Olympics.

 Taylor and Clement were out fast, with Taylor making up the stagger on the typically slow starting Jackson by the third hurdle.
 McFarlane was the only one to stay with the American duo who were almost clearing hurdles in unison to the middle of the second turn.
 Starting at the seventh hurdle, Taylor started to have a slight edge, with both Taylor and Clement coming off the turn together, free of McFarlane and the rest of the field.
 McFarlane took the ninth hurdle awkwardly at the same time as "Batman" Jackson began his patented sprint to the finish.
 Clement also hit the ninth hurdle and struggled, taking two extra steps to carefully clear the tenth hurdle.
 Meanwhile, Taylor kept his stride, powerfully clearing the final hurdle and sprinting to victory.
 With Clement slowing and Jackson sprinting, the gap between the two narrowed quickly but Clement was able to hold on for silver.
 McFarlane took the final hurdle smoothly and also mounted a charge, but was not able to catch Jackson's furious dive at Clement leaving the results as an American sweep.
 Three days later, America would duplicate the sweep in the 400 metres.

-In repeating as Olympic champion non-consecutively, Taylor joined a rare club including Paavo Nurmi, Volodymyr Holubnychy, Heike Drechsler, Nina Romashkova and Edwin Moses (caused by the boycott).
-Ulrike Meyfarth did it remarkably 12 years apart.
+In repeating as Olympic champion non-consecutively, Taylor joined a club including Paavo Nurmi, Volodymyr Holubnychy, Heike Drechsler, Nina Romashkova and Edwin Moses (caused by the boycott).
+Ulrike Meyfarth did it 12 years apart.
 Sánchez, along with Meseret Defar and Ezekiel Kemboi would complete the same feat four years later.